Little Dixie (Missouri): Definition

-The major cash crop was hemp.
+The major cash crop was hemp and tobacco.
 In Lafayette County, locals declared hemp as king and dedicated all agricultural production to it, while foregoing necessary food production.
 In addition, planters in "Outer Little Dixie" counties, such as Platte, Howard, Chariton and Ralls, grew millions of pounds of tobacco on large plantations with 20 or more slaves.
 Some farmers and planters grew cotton and sent their surplus down the Missouri River to St. Louis, and down the Mississippi to New Orleans.
 Cotton was exported to Britain, or shipped north to textile mills in New York and New England.

 In Howard County, developed along the river for plantations, planters named their large estates in the Southern style, such as Greenwood, Redstone, Oakwood and Sylvan Villa.
-On these plantations, slave populations ranged between 15 and 70 people; they cultivated acreage of 500 acres (2 km²) to 2000 acres (8 km²), or more.
+On these plantations, slave populations ranged between 15 and 70 people; they cultivated acreage of 500 acres (2 km2) to 2000 acres (8 km2), or more.

 Postwar history

 After the Civil War, the slaves were emancipated.
 The Reconstruction-era legislature established free public education for all citizens for the first time.
 While whites insisted that schools be segregated, the legislature required that all townships with 20 or more black children of student age had to establish schools.
 By 1870, of the former slave states, Missouri had the "largest proportion of schools for negro children."
 Black communities rapidly established independent churches and schools to express their own culture and create a sphere outside white supervision.